Mauer 71111 Lever Lock

 Step 4.
 Resolving the remaining keyspace

-Once the majority of lever positions are confidently identified, the remaining combinations can be brute forced.
+Once the majority of lever positions are confidently identified, the remaining combinations can be brute forced using tryout keys with the remaining possible cut depth combinations.

 Example result